adlai/scalpl/README.md

 liable to offend my religion, and should be considered a capital offense, insofar as such are punishable by said *soi-dissant* politēs and churchēs.

+## URGENT NOTICE AND PROCLAIMER REGARDING DISCONTINUITY
+After much internal debate, and in light of recent developments (by which is meant the unguided actions of one competently unpatented and suitable un- emotional undividual behaving in a manner consistent with tween-age onset schizo-affective disstimulant-modulated cyclothemia, and a dash of porkine- onset disorders, stressing the varieties most traumatic), we are on hiatus.

 # Abstract

 There *will be* an engine for expressing arbitrarily intricate policies for